-While there's nothing quite like browsing through wedding dresses with your bridesmaids and mother, there's something to be said for the ease, variety and even savings to be found from shopping online.
-Plus, "it gives the busy bride the opportunity to try everything on in the comfort of her home with her choice of shoes and jewelry and without the pressure of a sales person — something that isn't necessarily a luxury when shopping in a store," says Sarah Rutson, vice president of global buying for Net-A-Porter.
+While there's nothing quite like browsing through wedding dresses with your bridesmaids and mother, there's something to be said for the ease, variety, and even savings to be found from shopping online.
+Plus, "it gives the busy bride the opportunity to try everything on in the comfort of her home with her choice of shoes and jewelry and without the pressure of a salesperson—something that isn't necessarily a luxury when shopping in a store," says Sarah Rutson of Net-A-Porter.

-But before you begin browsing, here are expert nine tips to help find your dream dress without leaving home.
+Before you begin browsing, here are nine expert tips to help find your dream dress without leaving home.

 Would you still buy it if shipping cost as much as the dress?
 Or take a risk if you weren't allowed to return it?
 "The last thing you want is to purchase a fabulous gown online only for it to arrive and not be what you expected with no hope of a return," Rutson says.

 Though quite technical, dress descriptions help you understand exactly what you're buying.
 "This will give you a clear understanding of what fabrics are being used, how the dress is lined, where the gown is made, and sometimes how it fits," says Rutson.
 "It's always helpful if there is a video of the model wearing the dress, so scroll through all of the images."

 When you're purchasing a second-hand gown ...

 Whether you buy your used gown from an online retailer or directly from a newlywed who's placed a personal ad, make sure you have a way to see the dress in person and try it on before you commit fully.
 Inspect the condition and to gauge its fit.
 You can coordinate a neutral location for an in-person meetup, or scan a site's return policy to ensure you won't get stuck if you don't fall in love.